stoddart/stoddart.github.io/_posts/2024-09-08-managing-dotfiles-with-chezmoi.md

 I needed a different solution.
 So I was intrigued when I stumbled upon the chezmoi project after a perfunctory search.

-[chezmoi](https://www.chezmoi.io) is a solution written in [Go](https://go.dev/) and focussed exclusively on home directory management.
-"Chezmoi" means "at my house" in French, and is pronounced /ʃeɪ mwa/ (shay-moi).
+[chezmoi](https://www.chezmoi.io) is a solution written in [Go](https://go.dev/) and focussed exclusively on home directory management. "chezmoi" means "at my house" in French, and is pronounced /ʃeɪ mwa/ (shay-moi).
 It allows you to manage your configuration files across multiple machines running diverse operating systems, and solves the problems inherent in solutions that revolve around using bare git repos or symlinking.
 Some of the features include:

 - Templates
 - Password manager support (most of the commonly used apps)